neopragma/dnmusic/clues-example-3.md

 #### Example 3, Clue 6: Implications about slide positions

-Many students who are learning this piece spend time working through possible alternate slide positions slowly.
-It may take them several hours to arrive at a sequence of slide positions they feel works well with the music.
-At that point, we aren't talking about sight-reading anymore.
+Many players stick to the basic slide positions when first reading an unfamiliar piece.
+Once they gain some familiarity with the music, they start to explore alternate positions that can make the piece easier to play.

+We can do better than that when sight-reading.
+Keep in mind a few rules of thumb.

+First, we want to minimize changes of direction in slide movement.

+Second, we want to choose slide positions based on the music that _follows_, so we're setting ourselves up for the next note or phrase.

+Third, and subordinate to the second point, we want to minimize the distance we have to move the slide between notes.

-But if we look over the passages before we sight-read them, we can see hints about this.
+If we look over the passages before we sight-read them, we can see hints about this.
 The notes themselves guide us toward reasonable choices of slide positions.

+For instance, look at bars 2 and 3 on the third line of the excerpt.
+As we go from bar 2 to bar 3, we play C4 - Bb3 - C3.
+If we play C4 in 3rd position, the shortest distance to a Bb3 is 1st position.

+But then we're in trouble at the beginning of the ascending run in bar 5.
+So we might plan to play the C4 in 3rd, the Bb3 in 5th, and the C3 in 6th.

+We can _plan_ our approach to moving passages before we start playing the music.
+This might sound like a lot of details to remember.
+It _is_ a lot of details, but if we think about things like this all the time while we're practicing, it will become second nature.

+As our eyes fall across each phrase, our brains will register hints about slide positions naturally.
+We really only need to do this for passages that look as if they might be challenging.

 #### Example 3, Clue 7: Shape of the phrases